ValtteriL/OpalOPC/website/src/pages/thank-you-trial.md

 # Check your email

-We've sent you a trial license key.
+We're preparing your license key.
+Please confirm your email to receive it.

 Thank you for trying out our product!